Lima Introduction Walking Tour (Self Guided), Lima

 Tip:

 Be sure to pack a pair of sunglasses to be able to see the details on the bright yellow buildings.
 At noon at the Presidential Palace, there is the Changing of the Guard – really interesting to watch.
 Check out a few places before buying expensive souvenirs, as many stores carry the same goods at varying prices.
-They'll try to sell you at the highest price – negotiate!
+They'll try to sell you at the highest price – so negotiate!

 Tip:

 Be sure to pack a pair of sunglasses to be able to see the details on the bright yellow buildings.
 At noon at the Presidential Palace, there is the Changing of the Guard – really interesting to watch.
 Check out a few places before buying expensive souvenirs, as many stores carry the same goods at varying prices.
-They'll try to sell you at the highest price – negotiate!
+They'll try to sell you at the highest price – so negotiate!

 2) Cathedral of Lima (must see)